 Syracuse to the Congo: A Student Experience and Opportunities to Make an Impact

 ."
 Community and student leader Emily Ballard

-broader community can get involved.
+body, faculty, and broader community can get involved.
 She will address the current Conflict Free Campus Initiative, an effort Ms. Ballard and the student organization STAND (a student anti-genocide coalition) are currently pursuing.
-The initiative seeks to make the
+The initiative seeks

 September 19, 2012 - “Real Utopias: An Example of Contemporary Practice from Switzerland